 Technologists love to predict the future.
 Indeed, there is an entire Wikipedia entry devoted to the predictions of futurist Ray Kurzweil.
 His track record for getting "the future" right is... not good.

-This Contrafabulist project will track the predictions being made about the future of science and technology.
+This Contrafabulist project tracks the predictions being made about the future of science and technology.
 Who's right?
 Who's wrong?
 And who are the loudest voices shaping not so much the future itself as much as our imagination about what the future is supposed to look like?

 (You can also stay up-to-date via this project's blog.)

 Image credits: Bryan Mathers